 Imports

-When a catalog is deployed, the imported resources are treated as part of the file
+When the draft is published, the imported specifications are treated as part of the file

 into which they are imported.